 - Applications must be submitted on the fifteenth of the month preceding the date of the proposed event.

 - Once the application is received, at its next meeting the Members’ Council (MC) discusses and decides whether to approve or deny the application.
-MC meetings are held on the fourth Tuesday of every month.
+MC meetings are held monthly on a Wednesday or Thursday.

 - Alfalfa House informs applicant of the decision.